 Bull Terriers need to exercise a lot.
 They are very sprightly and extremely active, especially when they are younger.
 Bull Terrier puppies and Miniature Bull Terriers require an adequate amount of playing and running around to burn off their energy.
 They require a lot more attention than most other dog breeds.

-Strong and muscular in built, Bull Terriers will get frustrated if they are cooped up or made to stay indoors without any activity.
+Strong and muscular inbuilt, Bull Terriers will get frustrated if they are cooped up or made to stay indoors without any activity.
 So make sure you get them plenty of games and exercise – and agility is a great start!

 What are the grooming needs of Bull Terriers?